-Zidisha is a very small company, and merely provides a platform for users to interact directly.
+Zidisha is a very small company and merely provides a platform for users to interact directly.
 “We’ve built a decentralized marketplace that has no offices, no employees or loan officers in borrower countries,” says company founder Julia Kurnia.
-Zidisha lets borrowers receive funds via SMS straight from lenders at a 0 percent interest rate.
+Zidisha lets borrowers receive funds via SMS straight from lenders at a zero percent interest rate.

 Loans are typically small.
 Zidisha states that the average loan is $200 to $300.
-Loans have enabled entrepreneurs to buy computers for an Internet café, and sewing machines for a village shop.
-Both have relative low costs, but significant impact.
-According to Wired Magazine, the computers that were funded by Zidisha loans have empowered many as they have been used to teach office programs like Microsoft Word and Excel.
+Loans have enabled entrepreneurs to buy computers for an Internet café and sewing machines for a village shop.
+Both have relatively low costs, but a significant impact.
+According to Wired Magazine, the computers that were funded by Zidisha loans have empowered many, as they have been used to teach office programs like Microsoft Word and Excel.